 The current state of the Michigan economy and changes in services available locally has led St. Jude’s into a time of prayerful discernment for our church and city.
 Dialogue has begun with other churches and community groups.
 We are listening for how God may be calling us to focus our energy and resources.

-- Family Promise – Genesee County movable shelter for families
+- Family Promise – We are a support church for Family Promise of Genesee County, a rotating shelter for families

-St. Jude’s opens its building to support the neighborhood.
+St. Jude’s also opens its building to support the neighborhood.
 Primarily we do this through our continued support of twelve step programs.
-We currently have one kind of a meeting or another in our building every night of the week except Sundays.
+We currently have AA, NA and Al-Anon groups that meet in our building.
 We are also home to a local co-op, the community garden board, and a group of bluegrass/folk musicians.
 For the full list see our calendar in The Beacon.

-So mark your calendars for next year and join us in any way you can.
+So mark your calendars for this year and join us on October 9th, 2022 .
 You can volunteer, sponsor a walker, or work your own muscles with others in your church and community.
 For more information, contact Dave Rayner for details and/or walk envelopes.